Pasta

 3 minced garlic cloves

-1 teaspoon of red pepper flakes (I used a tad more since I like spicy food)
+1 teaspoon of red pepper flakes (I used a tad more since I

 1/3 cup of white wine (I used a chardonnay)